datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 ## Deploy a Cloud Function

 For this example we've simplified things by using a single cloud function to execute each stage in the pipeline.
-This isn't recommended as
-All of the tasks we need to complete in our pipeline can be done with Python, so we'll create a single cloud function that will execute a Python function corresponding to the Houston stage it's running.
+All the tasks we need to complete in our pipeline can be done with Python, so we'll create a single cloud function that will execute a Python function corresponding to the Houston stage it's running.

 1. Take a look at [pubsub_function/main.py](pubsub_function/main.py).
 Note the use of `@service()`.
    This is a wrapper, which adds lots of functionality to the function it's decorating, and changes its arguments to the arguments that Google Cloud Functions expects (event and context objects).
    Take a look at the [source code](https://github.com/datasparq-intelligent-products/houston-python/blob/feature/cloud-function-wrapper/houston/gcp/cloud_function.py) for this wrapper to understand what the resulting function does.

 2. Deploy with the function either from the [Cloud Console](https://console.cloud.google.com/functions), or with gcloud: